 7 .
 Paringa: This lake is also best fished from a boat with most trout and salmon taken by trolling.
 Salmon enter the Paringa River from the sea and swim upstream for approximately 4km before turning off and running for another 3km up the Hall River to enter Paringa River.

 8. Haast River.
-There is a limited run in the Hast River each year.
+There is a limited run in the Haast River each year.

 9. Wairau: a Small river in Marlborough.
 The lower and middle reaches are braided over a wide shingle bed with the river for the most part flowing in a single channel.
 The lower reaches are broad and are under the tidal influence.
 Most salmon are taken in the middle reaches, with the odd one occasionally taken at the mouths of the Wairau River and the Diversion.

 12. Hurunui: Medium river with variable salmon runs.
 Access to most areas is good.
 North Branch is often clear and fishable when other major rivers are dirty.
 Upper reaches are considered to be an outstanding fishery.
 Light lines and small gear can be most effective.
-The surf often very consistent and can be fished for salmon in a 2m swell.
+The surf is often consistent when it isn’t too rough and can be fished for salmon in a 2m swell.
 Dinghy or kayak to cross the lagoon is an advantage.

 16. Rangitata: Medium river which is highly braided above the gorge but often in one channel in the middle to lower reaches.
 Fishes well in February and March.
-Access is generally good to most areas.
+Access is generally good in most areas.
 Salmon/surf fishing is hugely popular at the river mouth.
-Best access usually is from the south side.
+The best access usually is from the south side.

-17. Orari: Small river often dries up in the middle reaches.
-Salmon fishing variable but often very good with most ﬁshing occurring in the surf.
+17. Orari: This small river often dries up in the middle reaches.
+Salmon fishing is variable but often very good with most ﬁshing occurring in the surf.
 Very easy access on the north side.

 18. Opihi: Small river with a highly variable salmon run.
 Fishes best at the mouth but low flows have meant the mouth is often closed by a shingle bar.
 Access to the river is good.
 Check with sports shops in Temuka and Timaru about likely fishing conditions.